Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Bayesian Reconstruction Framework

 \subsection{Prior Distribution}

-The choice of the distribution $p_S$ reflects our prior knowledge about the image of interest.
+The choice of the distribution $p_{\mathrm{S}}$ reflects our prior knowledge about the image of interest.
 This information is crucial for the resolution of the inverse problem, especially when it is ill-posed.
-In the classical Bayesian methods, $p_S$ is usually chosen from a family of distributions with closed-form analytical expressions such that it fits the characteristics of the image and also allows for efficient inference.
+In classical Bayesian methods, $p_{\mathrm{S}}$ is chosen from a family of distributions with closed-form analytical expressions such that it fits the characteristics of the image and also allows for efficient inference.
 Popular examples include the Gaussian and Markovian models.
-Instead, in our framework, we propose to leverage the power of neural networks to define a data-driven prior distribution.
+In our framework, we instead propose to leverage the power of neural networks to define a data-driven prior distribution.

-We assume that we have access to a dataset containing sample images from the true unknown probability distribution $p_{\text{image}}$ of our image of interest.
-The idea then is to approximate $p_{\text{image}}$ with $p_S$ that is defined by a deep generative model.
+We assume that we have access to a dataset that contains sample images from the true (but unknown) probability distribution $p_{\text{image}}$ of our image of interest.
+The idea then is to approximate $p_{\text{image}}$ with $p_{\mathrm{S}}$ as defined by a deep generative model.
 More specifically, we consider generative models consisting of a generator network $\Op G: \R^d \rightarrow \R^K$ ($d \ll K$) that maps a low-dimensional latent space to the high-dimensional image space.
-This network takes a vector $\M z \in \R^d$, which is sampled from some distribution $p_Z$ (typically a Gaussian or Uniform distribution), as input and yields a sample image $\Op G(\M z)$ as the output.
-Thus, the generator network $\Op G$ and the distribution $p_Z$ implicitly characterize $p_S$ and provide us with a way to directly sample from it.
-If this model is properly trained, the resulting $p_S$ is close to $p_{\text{image}}$ and the generated images are statistically similar to the ones in the dataset.
+This network takes a vector $\M z \in \R^d$, which is sampled from some distribution $p_{\mathrm{Z}}$ (typically a Gaussian or uniform distribution), and outputs a sample image $\Op G(\M z)$.
+Thus, the generator network $\Op G$ and the distribution $p_{\mathrm{Z}}$ implicitly characterize $p_{\mathrm{S}}$ and provide us with a way to directly sample from it.
+If this model is properly trained, the resulting $p_{\mathrm{S}}$ is close to $p_{\text{image}}$ and the generated images are statistically similar to the ones in the dataset.

 In our experiments (see Section \ref{sec:experiments}), we use the well-known Wasserstein GANs (WGANs) \cite{arjovsky2017wasserstein} for our data-driven prior.
 We provide a brief description of WGANs in Appendix \ref{app:GANs}. \\